jlab/qiita-keycloak/README.md

 Note: this does currently **not** work with podman :-( So strictly stick to docker here.

 1. We assume you operate on your local computer, i.e. not within the BCF cluster as you won't have docker, on a Ubuntu/Mint like OS.
 You will need approx. 55 GB free disk space.
-2. Install necessary software (git, docker.io): `sudo apt-get install git docker.io`
+2. Install necessary software (git, docker.io, postgresql-client-common): `sudo apt-get install git docker.io postgresql-client-common`
 3. Install docker-compose:
    - You need to register their apt repository first: see https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository for details).
 In short: copy & paste the following command and execute in terminal:
     ```